Mirantis/mke-docs/content/docs/configuration/metallb/_index.md

 ## Configuration

-MetalLB is configured through the `Addons` section of the MKE 4 configuration file.
+MetalLB is configured through the `addons` section of the MKE 4 configuration file.
 The function is disabled by default, and thus to use MetalLB you must set the `enabled` parameter to `true`.